 Art and DT

 At St. Joseph's we value and are committed to providing children with a broad and balanced curriculum that includes a rich diet of Art and Design Technology opportunities linked to our Topics.
-The teaching of Art and DT is based on the expectations and aims of the National Curriculum 2014 for Art and Design Technology (DT) and the EYFS document.
+The teaching of Art and DT is based on the expectations and aims of the National Curriculum 2014 for Art and Design Technology (DT) and the EYFS Curriculum Policy and Development Matters.
 This ensures continuity and progression in the learning and teaching of Art and DT.
 We value the fact that Art and DT is also a way of supporting learning in a range of ways.
 Skills that are developed in these subjects can be transferred across the curriculum.

 At St. Joseph’s children will be taught the relevant strands of the National Curriculum in Art and DT, appropriate to their ability.
 Art and DT skills will be taught during Topic week where children spend the week immersed in a quality, concentrated period of teaching and learning.
 Teachers will use the History/Geography driver topic as a starting point alongside the Art and DT knowledge and skills progression document to ensure full coverage of skills in Art and DT in a range of learning experiences.
 Foundation Stage will plan a long term and short term plan to cover Art and DT through the school year as documented in the Early Years Curriculum.